awesomephant/blog/notes/2018-11-14-anni-albers.md

 - Weaving (with horizontal and vertical weft and something) lends itself to straight lines, modernist forms.
 Albers' contribution was to elevate weaving to the level if other arts - she did this to pictoral weaving: The thing exists as a finished object, you're not cutting it up into a fabric and upholstering a sofa in it
 - Albers always shows the horizontal and vertical - she never really does anything you as a viewer can't figure out.

-[weaving diagram] different binary patterns (over under) lead to different 2d patterns
+- Weaving: Different binary patterns (one thread over/under the other) lead to different 2d patterns

 {% include "fig.liquid", src: "/assets/notes/albers-1925-wall-hanging.jpg", caption: "Design for wall hanging (1925), 33.5 x 26.5cm", source: "[MoMA](https://www.moma.org/collection/works/3738)", alt: "Abstract design for a wall hanging in light yellow, dark teal and pruple", class: "small"%}